Bagnaia wins last-lap scrap to take Spanish MotoGP

 Bagnaia, who crashed out in the United States and Argentina, overtook compatriot Bezzecchi in the standings.

-Miller said he was surprised by the face over the final laps.
+Miller said he was surprised by the pace over the final laps.

 "I don't know why, but we started putting in really fast laps towards the end but we weren't closing. so the others were doing it too," he said.